 - Get a little more detailed.
 On top of the general specs mentioned above, give the car’s history (history reports from CarFax or AutoCheck are great for this), mention any maintenance records you may have and any recent service done to the vehicle, and the details of any transferable warranty.

 - Give a “virtual test drive.”
 Since they won’t be able to come test drive the car themselves, try to describe the feel of the vehicle to the bidder.
 Go over what you like about the ride of the car, but be honest about the overall feel.

 - Let the bidder know they can come check out the vehicle first hand.
 If a bidder lives near to you, there’s a chance they’ll take you up on it, but even if they don’t it looks good that you’re willing to do showings of the car.

 - Set the conditions of your sale.
 Be explicit about not handing over the keys until you’ve received the whole payment, how the vehicle will be delivered (drive away or shipping), how the vehicle will be inspected, and what payment methods you’ll accept.
 A lot of this is handled when you create the eBay listing, but it’s worth making note of again.
-If you will be assisting with shipping the car, make sure to relieve yourself of liability by stating that any damage incurred during shipping is not your responsibility and should be taken up with the shipper.
-Check out our article on shipping for more info.
+It’s best to leave shipping details up to the buyer, but you can provide them with some info from our article on shipping.

 - Check out the eBay Motors guide on selling your vehicle for even more ideas.